What Happens During the Divorce Process?

 - Memorandum of Appearance - the defendant ( your spouse) files the memorandum of appearance within eight days of receiving the writ for divorce.

 While you can prepare these documents, consulting an experienced divorce lawyer is the best way to ensure all your papers are in order.
-Pending your approval, these documents will then served to the defendant.
+Pending your approval, these documents will then be served to the defendant.

 If the defendant does not contest the divorce, the court gives a hearing date.
 Parties are typically not required to attend the hearing.